TechBuilder254/pemwa_payroll/VERCEL_ENV_VARIABLES.md

 ## Database Keep-Alive Cron Job

-The system includes an automated cron job that pings the database every 2 hours to prevent Supabase from putting it to sleep.
+The system includes an automated cron job that pings the database once per day to prevent Supabase from putting it to sleep.
 This runs automatically via Vercel Cron Jobs.

 **Cron Schedule**: Once per day at 12:00 UTC (`0 12 * * *`) - Hobby plan compatible